3manuek/3manuek/content/posts/2024-04/multiargparallel.md

 ## My case

-One of the projects I've been working on lately, is about building OCI images based on distroless components.
+One of the projects I've been working on recently involves building OCI images based on distroless components.
-The amount of generated images is considerably high, counting as of today about 2k images pushed.
-Let's say that they are layers instead of images by themselves, as there is a chain dependency to make a final functional image.
+The number of generated images is quite high, with around 4,000 images pushed to date.
+These should be considered layers rather than standalone images, as they form a chain dependency to create a final functional image.

-The problem was how I could check the image information across the Github API.
-So, I build a script that went through all the existing containers (that's how GH calls the images) across several pages.
+The challenge was to check the image information via the GitHub API.
+To address this, I built a script that traversed all existing containers (the term GitHub uses for images) across several pages.

-My initial take was simple: extract the name of the image, the id , parse and do variable substitution for scrapping and storing the image information.
-The whole process was taking **12 minutes** to run, something was definitively odd and unacceptable.
-I used Codeium to refactor the code and the produced output didn't convinced me that much, as it was a complex version of the old code (I guess that's the price of LLMs).
+My initial approach was straightforward: extract the name and ID of each image, parse the data, perform variable substitution, and then scrape and store the image information.
+However, the entire process was taking **12 minutes** to complete, which was clearly inefficient and unacceptable.
+I used Codeium to refactor the code, but the output was overly complex and not much of an improvement, which I attribute to the nature of LLMs.

-I used parallel in the past, but this case was different, as arguments were not a combination, they were rows of information of each image version.
+In the past, I had used parallel processing, but this situation was different since the arguments were not combinations but individual rows of information for each image version.

-The full execution with parallel took around **6 minutes** to run, and consider that I stick to just 4 jobs at a time -- I was on the edge of the API quota.
+Using parallel processing in this case reduced the full execution time to around **6 minutes**, even with a limit of just four concurrent jobs to avoid surpassing the API quota constraints.

 ## Addressing the problem using JSON (jq) and parallel